greemjellyfish/Hae-Nyeo-Spa-on-Demand/README-steps.md

 https://jestjs.io/docs/en/tutorial-react

-`yarn add --dev jest babel-jest @babel/preset-env @babel/preset-react react-test-renderer`
+`npm add --dev jest babel-jest @babel/preset-env @babel/preset-react react-test-renderer`

 errors occured so deleted lock and a few that i didn't see in jest tutorial page and npm installed